 Control bleeding by using direct pressure.
 Place a clean cloth or sterile dressing on any open wounds.
 If the vagina is bleeding severely, put sterile gauze or clean cloths on the area, unless a foreign body is suspected.

 Apply cold compresses to help reduce swelling.

 If the testicles have been injured, support them with a sling made from towels.
-Place them on like a diaper.
+Place them on a padded cloth such as a diaper.

 If there is an object stuck in a body opening or wound, leave it alone and seek medical attention.
-Taking it out may cause further damage.
+Taking it out may cause more damage.